Enabling Exchange Scheduling in single-use VMRs

 By default, single-use VMRs are created without PINs, meaning participants do not need to enter a PIN and all participants join with Host privileges.

-When enabled for single-use VMRs, the requirement for participant authentication applies to all meetings scheduled using the add-in associated with that VMR scheduling for Exchange integration.
+When enabled for single-use VMRs, the requirement for participant authentication applies to all meetings scheduled using the add-in associated with that integration.
 To allow users to choose between scheduling authenticated and unauthenticated meetings, create two integrations and associated add-ins, one with authentication enabled and one without.

 In addition, after an individual single-use VMR has been created, you can edit the configuration for that VMR to add Host PINs and Guest PINs, and/or require participant authentication.